turingschool/backend-curriculum-site/module4/lessons/advanced-js-concepts.md

 });
 ```

+## Review: DOM manipulation

+1. Select an element
-## Bind events to jQuery selectors to manipulate the DOM
+2. Bind an event to the selector
+3. Execute some code that manipulates the DOM accordingly

+## Review: DOM manipulation

-What's an event?
-What's the DOM?
+* What's an event?
+* What's the DOM?
-How do we select an DOM element using jQuery?
+* How do we select an DOM element using jQuery?

+## Practice: Let's play around with some jQuery!

+Clone [this](https://github.com/turingschool-examples/jQuery-playground) repository.
+Navigate to the `basic-jQuery` directory.

+**Spend 5 minutes refreshing on basic jQuery using this playground.
+Can you add a few events that trigger DOM manipulation?
+Can you change the font with the click of a button?**

 ## Array prototype methods